romene/Naturaily-netlify/_posts/2019-01-30-x-tools-for-vuejs-in-2019.md

 tags:
   - Frontend development
 ---
 In this post we've gathered some our favorite tools and components we often use in development.
 We guarantee that they will significantly speed up the process of creating an application and at the same time make sure that it will look awesome.
-So without further ado, let's jump into 10 Vue.js Tools and Components you should be using in 2019.
+So without further ado, let's jump into the 11 Tools and Components for Vue development you should be using in 2019.

 <br>